Examples (may also count as Minimalistic Cover Art and/or Design Student's Orgasm):

 - from the choirgirl hotel by Tori Amos.
 Though there are some editions which have an "Explicit Content" warning stickered on.

-- Lincoln and The Else by They Might Be Giants.
+- Lincoln, The Else, and Glean by They Might Be Giants.

 - Absolution by Muse.
 Most editions have the album and band name however.

 - Black Holes and Revelations also follows this trope, and like Absolution has a majority of editions with the band and album name.

 - The Devil and God are Raging Inside Me, an album by Brand New.

 - Inverted with the Hipgnosis sleeve for the XTC album Go 2, in which the cover art is nothing but text, talking about how it's a RECORD (note the all caps) COVER, and how it functions in selling an album.

 - Their last two albums, Apple Venus and Wasp Star have no text.